rnaveensrinivas/Python/README.md

 ## `in` Keyword

 The `in` keyword is used to check for **membership** in sequences (like lists, strings, tuples, or sets) or to iterate through items in an iterable.
+This check involves examining the elements of the list one at a time, which means that you probably shouldn't use it unless you know your list is pretty small (or unless you don't care how long the check takes).

 ### Uses of `in`